 When you reach a campsite, make sure it can supply you with electrical hookups.
 You can safely recharge your van or RV from an electrical hookup and use the supplied power during your stay.
 Some campsites offer their services for free, while others charge a fee.

 An alternative solution to hookups and panels is a portable power station.
 It’s a very smart investment that can reliably supply you with electricity whether you’re on the road or camping.
-See more information in my article on the best portable power stations.

 Water and Sewage